 John F. Kennedy: Campaigns and Elections

-The election of 1960 brought to the forefront a generation of politicians born in the twentieth century, pitting the 47-year old Republican vice president Richard Nixon against the 43-year old Democratic challenger John F. Kennedy.
+The election of 1960 brought to the forefront a generation of politicians born in the twentieth century, pitting the 47-year-old Republican vice president Richard M. Nixon against the 43-year-old Democratic challenger John F. Kennedy.

-Once he had won the nomination of his party, Kennedy undertook the task of convincing American voters that he would make a better President than his rival.
-Kennedy cast himself as a liberal in the mold of Franklin D. Roosevelt and promised to lead America out of what he called the “conservative rut” into which he accused Eisenhower, and by implication Nixon, of running the country.
+Once he had won the nomination of his party, Kennedy undertook the task of convincing American voters that he would make a better president than his rival.
+Kennedy cast himself as a Cold War liberal and promised to lead America out of what he called the “conservative rut” into which he accused Eisenhower, and by implication Nixon, of running the country.
 It was apparent throughout the campaign that the election would be close.
 A Gallup poll in late August put Nixon and Kennedy tied at 47 percent each, with 6 percent undecided.

 Both candidates traveled extensively and spent freely.
 Nixon, however, was hamstrung by an unfortunate early pledge to campaign in every state of the union.
 The trips to vote-poor states took precious time and money, while Kennedy focused his resources and time on the states with the most electoral college votes.

-On Election Day, November 8, Kennedy won the popular vote by the remarkably small margin of 120,000 votes out of a record 68.8 million ballots cast.
+On Election Day, November 8, Kennedy won the popular vote by less than 120,000 votes out of a record 68.8 million ballots cast.
 Kennedy won the electoral college vote more clearly, winning 303 votes to Nixon's 219 (with Virginia's Harry F. Byrd winning 15).
 The closeness of the election naturally fueled speculation of tampering on both sides.
 In Chicago, Democratic mayor Richard Daley delivered an unusually good result for Kennedy—a result that came under scrutiny when Kennedy won Illinois by less than 9,000 votes.
-Citing voting irregularities, the Republican National Committee unsuccessfully challenged the Illinois vote in Federal Court, although Nixon carefully distanced himself from the various legal challenges presented by his party and his supporters.
-There were also suspicious results in Texas and elsewhere.
+Citing voting irregularities, the Republican National Committee unsuccessfully challenged the Illinois vote in federal court, although Nixon carefully distanced himself from the various legal challenges presented by his party and his supporters.
+Suspicious results also emerged in Texas and elsewhere.
 Kennedy was initially believed to have won California, but after absentee ballots had been counted, that state's electors declared for Nixon.

 Inauguration and Transition

 On a cold January 20, 1961, John F. Kennedy took the oath of office.
 After such a close campaign, Kennedy knew his inaugural address would have to reach out to his opponents.
-In the days before it was to be delivered, he carefully studied famous American speeches such as the Gettysburg Address and copied their terse, vivid style.
-Unlike many inaugural addresses, he pulled few punches, and its content was almost exclusively devoted to matters outside the nation's borders.
+In the days and weeks before it was to be delivered, he carefully studied famous American speeches, such as the Gettysburg Address, and copied their terse, vivid style.
+Departing from the pattern of many inaugural addresses, Kennedy pulled few punches and focused almost exclusively on matters outside the nation's borders.
 In addition, he claimed that his election signaled a fundamental generational shift in America: